 How many people are doing this job?

-Pay for physiotherapists varies depending on their experience, duties and employer.
+Pay for physiotherapists varies depending on experience, type of work and employer.

 Pay for physiotherapists at district health boards:

-Salaries in private clinics vary depending on the employment contract and the hours worked.
+Salaries in private clinics vary depending on employment contract and hours worked.

 (This information is a guide only.
 Find out more about the figures and diagrams in our job information)